hchenqi/ViewDesign/README.md

 ## Introduction

 *ViewDesign* is a general-purpose, object-oriented, highly modular, minimal and flexible cross-platform C++ GUI framework with multi-backend support.
-It ships with an easily extensible component library for explicit and intuitive UI building, featuring compile-time layout compatibility check via C++ concepts, which is particularly helpful for designing complex UI components with minimal runtime overhead.
+It ships with an easily extensible component library for explicit and intuitive UI building, featuring compile-time layout compatibility check via C++ concepts, which is particularly helpful for designing complex UI components with precise sizing behavior while carrying no runtime overhead.

 ### Highlight